benjivm/basic-composer-example/README.md

 **Install Composer for local usage**

-Run [these lines](https://getcomposer.org/download/) (listed under *Command-line installation*), in order, in the terminal at our project's root directory to download `composer.phar`.
+Either run [these lines](https://getcomposer.org/download/) (listed under *Command-line installation*), in order, in the terminal at our project's root directory to download `composer.phar`, or run the script: `./install-composer.sh` (this [bash script is from Composer](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md)'s website and checks the installer's hash before downloading).

 **Install Composer dependencies**